BergmannLab/MONET/README.md

 ## RUNNING

-From any location on your machine, you can use the following example command: it will run method M1 on a network container in your tmp folder using docker.
-For details about input format, parameters and output, read the rest of this document.
+Once installed, from any location on your system, you can run the following example command: it will run a method called M1 (see section METHODS for details), on a network contained in your tmp folder (see section INPUT for details), using docker virtualization (see section PREREQUISITES for details).
+In the remainder of this document, you will find details about what parameters you can use and what to expect as an output (in the PARAMETRS and OUTPUT sections respectively).

 ```$ monet --help```